Cayenne Pepper

 • Capsicum baccatum, which includes the South American aji peppers (this info taken from Wikipedia for time).

 Question: Which is better for daily intake?
-Is it better to take the cayenne powder or the tincture?
+Is it better to take the Capsicum powder or the tincture?

 Answer: Good question.
 The answer is the powder.
 The tincture can be useful for emergency situations or for putting in wounds but overall, the powder is best for daily intake, in my opinion.